CRH380B-6216L/ur5_webgui/final report.md

 - Follow the Agile method and meet in a weekly basis with trainee’s company tutor to inform any new challenge and the state of the project.

 ## Analysis to the project
-### title tba
+### Project Architecture
-This application can be splitted into 3 parts
+The system where the application is inside can be splitted into 3 parts: the web application itself, ROS and the robot.
+ROS plays a middleman role in this system.
+ROS connects to the robot, read the joints and publish to the browser.
+The browser also sends the commands to ROS and ROS talks to robot about that.

+In this system, rosbridge provides an interface to the browser in ROS.
+The webapp uses roslibjs to connect to ROS and ros3djs for visualization.
+ROS connects to the robot with UR Driver and carries out motion planning by MoveIt!.
+The webapp part with its connection to ROS is to be done in this project.

-### DOT Framework
+### Research Methodology: DOT Framework
 In the project, the DOT framework is applied during research phase.
-The simple procedure of each research like below:
+The procedure of each research follows Rigor cycle.
+Just like below:
 1. Follow online tutorials and documents (Library, Lab)
 2. Try to build prototype (Workshop)
 3. Show the result on request (Showroom)